Performing Trade Studies Using Analyzer

 optimization tool values

-You will use the Design Explorer.
-Design Explorer is an advanced optimization algorithm that was developed to efficiently solve difficult real-world design problems.
+You will use the Darwin algorithm, which is an advanced optimization algorithm that was developed to efficiently solve difficult real-world design problems.

 You are interested in the best design values.